OfficeDev/teams-toolkit-samples/hello-world-office-addin/README.md

 extensions:
   createdDate: "2024-12-06"
 ---
-# Getting Started with Hello World Office add-in Sample
+# Getting Started with Hello World Office Add-in Sample

 Office add-ins are integrations built by third parties into Office by using our web-based platform.